AssafBarNatan/SP500-clustering/README.md

 ### Data Processing

-To make it easier to interpret our data, we made the following adjustments.
+To better interpret our data, we made the following adjustments:

 * Normalizations:
     * We initially normalized our data with respect to the $L^2$ norm.
-    * We ultimately decided that rate of return (ROR) makes more sense, given the nature of our data.
+    * We also used rate of return (ROR), as that has a more natural interpretation in our context.
 * Market adjustment:
     * Market trends can make all stocks move together, artificially
     * increasing correlations between stocks.
 We subtract from each